 A study of the basic marketing principles, functions, and institutions.
 Emphasis is on marketing concepts; the role of the consumer; and characteristics of retail, wholesale, industrial, and commodities marketing.
 The relationship of marketing to the behavioral sciences is emphasized.

-Business Elective is to be selected from courses with the prefix: ACC, BUS, CSI, HCA, LAW, MGT, MKT, SEC or SPO.
+Business Elective is to be selected from courses with the prefix: ACC, BUS, HCA, LAW, MGT, MKT or SPO.